monte-language/typhon/README.rst

   backticks.
 * To refer to methods, use atom syntax and backticks: A method with name "meth" and arity 2 would appear as \`meth/2\`.

+Autohelp would like to remind you that subclasses of ``Object`` should decorate themselves with ``@autohelp`` in order to maintain compliance and safety.

+To override pretty-printing for an object, add a ``toString()`` method which should return a Unicode string.